deepintocode/100-days-of-code/log.md

 **Today's Progress**: Went further back to the basics and started re-reading [Learn to Code HTML & CSS](https://learn.shayhowe.com/html-css/).

 **Thoughts:** I always feel like I'm struggling a bit with CSS, so I decided to drill into this great resource once again.
 Re-reading it after having more hands-on experience definitely helps.

+# Day 59: September 28, 2018

+**Today's Progress**: Finished with the advanced section of [Learn to Code HTML & CSS](https://learn.shayhowe.com/html-css/).

+**Thoughts:** Not a lot of time to code today, but I finished my back to basics section and I attended a live coding music event, so there's that.